MIBlue119/miblue119.github.io/posts/_install_zsh_to_terminal.md

 ---
-title: "Ohmyzsh" Command Line Highlight Tool
+title: Ohmyzsh Command Line Highlight Tool
 description: This is a post to record a tool for terminal
 date: 2021-12-19
 tags: